siejkowski/codepoems.xyz/about/index.md

 Writing poems in programming languages is known as [code poetry](https://en.wikipedia.org/wiki/Code_poetry).

-# Does these poems actually compile and run?
+# Do these poems actually compile and run?

 Yes, they all compile and run.
 I'm writing them in the Xcode playgrounds.
 You can take a look at the [source code here](https://github.com/siejkowski/swiftpoetry.com/tree/gh-pages/playgrounds).